Louisiana Correctional Institute for Women

 Medical/Mental Health Services

 Louisiana Correctional Institute for Women offers 24 hour inpatient medical care.
-There is a 10-bed infirmary ward.
-Nurses are on duty around the clock and physicians and nurse practitioners are on-call 24 hours a day.
+There is a 10-bed infirmary ward and 3 isolation rooms.
+There is 24/7 nursing services available.
+Physicians, nurse practitioners and nurse administrators are on call 24 hours a da.
 Contract specialists, such as OB-GYN, Optometry, and Psychiatry hold weekly clinics.
 LCIW has a full-time dentist.
-Medical services that are not available at LCIW are provided by the LSU Health Center and other area hospitals.
+Medical services that are not available at LCIW are provided by area hospitals.

 The education/vocational programs provide opportunities for offenders to improve their knowledge and skills, and special activities provide productive and diverse opportunities.
 Educational Vocational programs include: